mistahoward/mistahoward.github.io/COMMENTS_IMPLEMENTATION_PROGRESS.md

 ## 🎯 Current Status

-The core comments system is fully implemented and ready for testing.
-The basic functionality includes:
+The comments system is now **fully implemented and production-ready** with all three phases completed:

+### Phase 1 ✅ - Core Infrastructure
 - User authentication via GitHub SSO
 - Creating, reading, updating, and deleting comments
 - Voting on comments